Nursing Home Abuse and Neglect Attorneys

 - Cuts.
 Patients should be monitored.
 There is, however, no excuse for unexplained cuts.

 - Scars.
 If there are fresh scars, it means there were recent cuts.

 - Broken bones.
 If your loved one has newly broken bones, that means they are not being properly monitored.

 - Failure to monitor the whereabouts of patients suffering from Alzheimer’s and/or dementia.

 If you spot any of these signs, do not hesitate to ask when, why, and how they happened.
 Demand to inspect your relative’s chart if you do not receive a proper answer.
 Ask the attending doctor, the attending nurse, or their assistant what happened.
 Get to the bottom of the matter.

 If you or a loved one has been the victim of nursing home abuse, contact Mazie Slater Katz & Freeman.
-A nursing home abuse attorney will get back to you as soon as possible to discuss your nursing home abuse or malpractice case.
+A nursing home abuse and neglect lawyer will get back to you as soon as possible to discuss your nursing home abuse or malpractice case.
 Our elderly relatives deserve to spend their final days in a loving facility.
 Anything less is unacceptable.